ChrisMBrooks/HLA_IMP_READY/README.md

     cd HLA_IMP_READY
 ```

 Next, navigate to the [Michigan Imputation Service](https://imputationserver.sph.umich.edu/index.html#!pages/profile) to obtain your API-KEY (you will need to register and create an account.).
-Under API access click create and copy the ``API-Token.`` Add the ``API-Token`` into the ``example.pipeline.config.json`` file, e.g.:
+Under API access click create and copy the ``API-Token``.
+Add the ``API-Token`` into the ``example.pipeline.config.json`` file, e.g.:

 ```json
     "mich_imp_config":{